vicuncil/dos-hunter/README.md

 # dos-hunter
-Doshunter is a specialized Python tool designed for carrying out Denial of Service (DoS) attacks.
+Doshunter is Python tool designed for carrying out Denial of Service (DoS) attacks.
 It is intended for testing purposes, allowing users to simulate DoS attacks on network infrastructures to evaluate their resilience and the effectiveness of their defenses.

 ![doshunter](https://github.com/user-attachments/assets/c22edecb-70f6-45f8-9b49-6d0c9b0329c6)